ideasonpurpose/ansible-playbooks/README.md

-##IOP’s Ansible Playbooks
+# IOP’s Ansible Playbooks

-This repository contains a set of evolving Ansible playbooks for automating Mac user creation and designer workstation maintenance at [Ideas On Purpose][iop].
+This evolving set of Ansible playbooks automates Mac user creation and designer workstation maintenance at [Ideas On Purpose][iop].
 While these are ultimately very specific to our needs, there's likely something here which will be helpful in other situations.

 A few of the things these playbooks accomplish: